Prescription Drug Rehabilitation

 - Aftercare treatment solutions

-Here at 1000 Islands Wellness and Treatment Centre, our team of addiction counselling and recovery specialists has seen the effects of the growing nationwide prescription addiction problem firsthand.
+Here at Canadian Addiction Rehab, our team of addiction counselling and recovery specialists has seen the effects of the growing nationwide prescription addiction problem firsthand.
 We’ve developed a unique healing approach focusing not on dependence alone but caring for each client as a whole.

 We offer a wide range of programs and activities designed to foster recovery.
 Our clients may choose to participate in outdoor activities like biking, ziplining, hiking, kayaking, swimming, fishing and other excursions as part of their individual treatment programs.
 Various alternative and complimentary medicine treatments are made available as well.